Read Part 2, covering Loki’s character arc in ‘Avengers’ and ‘Thor: The Dark World’

 Brains Over Brawn

-Loki is much more able approachable as a character than Thor.
-Like most of us, he’s got to leverage his brains since he’ll never be able to compete with Thor’s brawn.
-As Tom Hiddleston observes: “Thor would be lifting tree trunks, and Loki would be doing some yoga.”
-Loki reminds me of dwarf Tyrion Lannister as compared to his strapping brother Jamie — ’the kingslayer’ — in George R.R.
-Martin’s ‘Game of Thrones’.
+Loki is more approachable and relatable as a character than Thor.
+Like most of us, Loki needs to leverage his brains since he could never compete with Thor’s brawn.
+As Tom Hiddleston observes: “Thor would be lifting tree trunks while Loki would be doing some yoga.”
+Loki’s status as a second son is similar to the dwarf Tyrion Lannister as compared to his strapping brother Jaime — ’The Kingslayer’ — in George R.R.
+Martin’s ‘A Song of Ice and Fire’.

 ‘Thor’ (2011)

-In his YouTube essay, WillFoxification says: “Not every villain needs to be as complex as Loki to be effective, but Loki is dynamic is a way that no other villain is.
-He’s beloved by fans for being a complex villain with his villainous logic deeply rooted in his personality and growth as a character.”
+“Not every villain needs to be as complex as Loki to be effective, but Loki is dynamic is a way that no other villain is.
+He’s beloved by fans for being a complex villain with his villainous logic deeply rooted in his personality and growth as a character.” – WillFoxification

 To discover out how Loki’s villainous logic works, let’s take a deep dive into ’Thor’.

-Loki is the spiritually damaged second son of Odin who is overshadowed by his older brother and Odin’s biological son, Thor, in Kenneth’s Branagh’s 2011 film.
+In Kenneth’s Branagh’s 2011 film, Loki is the spiritually damaged second son of Odin who is overshadowed by his older brother and Odin’s biological son, Thor.
 When Loki learns that he is the abandoned son of Laufey, king of Odin’s conquered enemy the Frost Giants, Loki angrily confronts Odin about why Odin lied to him about his real parentage.

 Tom Hiddleston gives a virtuoso performance when screaming the two words that so many children have longed to demand of their parents: “Tell me!”

-That was the moment I became intrigued by Loki as a complex, empathetic antagonist, and a fan of Tom Hiddleston as an actor.
-Shouting and making demands of his adoptive father but with distraught tears in his eyes, Hiddleston demonstrates Loki’s rawness and emotional volatility.
+This is the moment Loki becomes a complex yet empathetic antagonist, a rare and intriguing combination.
+Shouting and making demands of his adoptive father with distraught tears in his eyes, Hiddleston demonstrates Loki’s rawness and emotional volatility.
 Loki is ambitious, demanding, vulnerable, angry, pleading, manipulative and remorseful, and Hiddleston captures it all in one scene.

 Shifting Identity and Alliances

-While hauling around such intense emotional baggage, Loki’s alliances seem to continually shift throughout the film.
+While hauling around such intense emotional baggage, Loki’s alliances continually shift throughout the film.
 He angrily confronts Odin about being Laufey’s son and sends Odin into an inert state.
-Loki then enables the Frost Giants to invade Asgard, but kills his biological father, Laufey, before Laufey can kill Odin.
+Loki then enables the Frost Giants to invade Asgard but kills his biological father, Laufey, before Laufey can kill Odin.

 We believe Loki’s mercurial statements about who he is and what he wants because we understand his complex backstory.
 Much of that believability can be credited to Hiddleston’s performance.
 Hiddleston skillfully holds the conflicting parts of Loki’s personality and motivations in balance, and gives the character a Shakespearean poignancy.